Drip Tips vs Standard Mouthpieces – Complete Guide

 Materials change how it feels and performs.
 Heat-resistant plastic works fine for most people.
 Glass and fancy materials cost more but might be worth it if you have specific complaints about plastic.

 Start simple.
-Get something compatible that fits your device and how you vape.
+Get something compatible that fits your device and your vaping style.
 Try different stuff gradually.
 Don’t blow money on expensive options when you don’t even know what you like yet.

 Most people buy based on what they think they want instead of what they actually use.
-Comfortable mouthpiece that works with your current setup beats expensive fancy options that don’t fit your needs.
+A comfortable mouthpiece that works with your current setup beats expensive, fancy options that don’t fit your needs.

 Need help picking the right mouthpiece for your specific device?
-Our vaping accessories store in Brampton specializes in matching mouthpieces to actual setups instead of just selling expensive gear.
+Our vaping accessory stores in Brampton and Mississauga specialise in matching mouthpieces to actual setups, not just selling expensive gear.